Mikhail1708/gamestore/README.md

-# gamestore
+# Gamestore
-shop of computer games, non production, it`s my practical work
+Shop of computer games, non production, it`s my practical work

 This project is just for learning and a hobby, but I really enjoy making stuff like this.
 I know the code is pretty bad, there are lots of glitches and things don’t always work right, but I’m not gonna give up on it.